Entropy balancing is doubly robust: Properties of Entropy Balancing

-We now give the main theorem of the paper, which demonstrates that although EB does not contain a propensity score model or a outcome regression model, it nonetheless has a double robustness property.
+We give some theoretical guarantees of Entropy Balancing to justify its usage in real applications.
+The following is the main theorem of this paper, which shows EB is doubly robust even though its original form \eqref{eq:orig-eb} does not contain a propensity score model or a outcome regression model.